Inventor Rewards and Recognition Program Best Practices

 This comprehensive report enables you to evaluate:

-- How do companies reward (award amounts and caps) and recognize for 19 intellectual property events/milestones?
+- How do companies reward (award amounts and caps) and recognize for 19 intellectual property achievements?

-- Which intellectual property events are most popularly awarded, and which awards are considered most effective?
+- Which intellectual property achievements are most popularly awarded, and which awards are considered most effective?

 - What are the most popular purposes companies stated for having an IRRP?